cfw-guide/cemu.cfw.guide/docs/controllers/ds4windows.md

 - The latest release of [DS4Windows by Ryochan7](https://ryochan7.github.io/ds4windows-site/)
 - The latest release of [Cemuhook](https://cemuhook.sshnuke.net/)
-    - If you installed Cemuhook earlier, you don't need to download this
+    - If you installed Cemuhook earlier, you will not need to download this

 ## Installing Cemuhook